Prescribe-then-Select: Adaptive Policy Selection for Contextual Stochastic Optimization: Problem Setting

 Two classical baselines illustrate the spectrum of data-driven approaches.
 At one extreme, the \emph{sample-average-approximation} (see, e.g., \cite{kleywegt2002sample}) method ignores covariates altogether, replacing the conditional expectation in~\eqref{eq:cso} with its unconditional counterpart and approximating it via the empirical average.
 While simple to implement, sample-average approximation produces the same decision for all contexts, even when covariates could help narrow down the realized value of the uncertainty~ \(\rvy\).
 At the other extreme lies the \emph{point-prediction} approach (see, e.g., \cite{BertsimasKallus2020}), which fits a predictive model \(\hat\mu_N(\vx)\) to estimate \(\E[\rvy\mid\rvx=\vx]\), and then substitutes this prediction into the objective, converting the problem into \(\argmin_{\vz\in\gZ} c\bigl(\vz,\hat\mu_N(\vx)\bigr)\).
 This method tailors decisions to the observed context and is computationally efficient, but it reduces the entire conditional distribution to a single point estimate, ignoring its variance and how the cost function responds to uncertainty beyond the mean.

-An important obstacle of the CSO problem is that \(\rvx\) and \(\rvy\) can be {highly variable across regimes}.
+An important obstacle in CSO problem is that \(\rvx\) and \(\rvy\) can be {highly variable across regimes}.
 For instance, in retail sales, routine weekdays, promotional weekends, and holiday peaks may each exhibit very different conditional demand distributions \(f_{\rvy\mid\rvx}(y \mid x)\).
 Such heterogeneity in the covariate space may also induce heterogeneity in policy performance, with different policies performing best in different covariate regimes.
 For instance, low‑variance regions often reward the precision of point-prediction, whereas high-variance regions may benefit from approaches that explicitly account for uncertainty in $c(\vz, \rvy)$ such as sample average approximation.
-Likewise, many other existing approaches to the CSO problem may perform well in certain regions of the covariate space but not on average across the entire space.
-These observations motivate the use of multiple candidate policies, each designed to perform well under a specific regime, together with a selection mechanism that assigns the most cost-effective policy to each context.
+Likewise, many other existing approaches to the CSO problem may perform well in certain regions of the covariate space but not on average across the entire space. { Figure \ref{fig:RQ1-newsvendor} illustrates this phenomenon for the classical newsvendor problem, where different candidate policies dominate in different segments of the covariate space, an empirical result examined more thoroughly in Section \ref{subsec:rq1}.} These observations motivate the use of multiple candidate policies, each designed to perform well under a specific regime, together with a selection mechanism that assigns the most cost-effective policy to each context.
 The remainder of the paper develops and analyzes this approach.